 The aim of this four-year, full-time research programme is the generation of a contribution to knowledge and understanding in Film, Television and Digital Media by means of academic research.
 During the programme, students receive training in research methods and complete a thesis based on a key research question.
 The length of the thesis is normally 60,000 to 80,000 words.
 The duration of research is usually four years.

-Structured PhD (Film Studies) - part-time: GYG07
+Structured PhD (Film Studies)—full-time

 Who’s Suited to This Course